Kévin Zohi

-Kévin Lucien Zohi (born 19 December 1996) is a professional footballer who plays as a forward for Liga Portugal 2 club Torreense.
-Born in Ivory Coast, he plays for the Mali national team.
+Kévin Lucien Zohi (born 19 December 1996) is a professional footballer who plays as a forward for Liga Portugal 2 club Académica de Coimbra on loan from Torreense.
+Born in Ivory Coast, he played for the Mali national team.

 Club career

 Zohi began playing football on the streets at the age of 5, and at the age of 13 moved to the JMG Academy in Mali.
 In 2015, he moved to the Malian club AS Real Bamako where he successfully began training with the seniors.
 In the winter of 2016 Zohi trialed with Nice, before joining Strasbourg in January 2017.
 He made his professional debut with Strasbourg in a 0–0 Ligue 1 tie with Montpellier on 23 February 2018.
 Zohi scored his first professional goal on 27 October 2018 in a 1–1 draw against Guingamp.

 On 23 July 2021, Zohi joined Vizela in Portugal on a three-year contract.

 On 1 September 2023, Zohi returned to France, signing a one-year contract with Sochaux, who had recently suffered administrative relegation to the French third division.

 On 2 August 2025, Zohi returned to Portugal and signed with Torreense.